 Montenegro Lines operates daily ferries to/from Bari, Italy departing at 10PM and arriving at 7:00 and costing 56 euros and up.
 The company also operates bi-weekly ferries to/from Ancona, Italy.

-The bus station in Bar is located 2 km from the center, 300 m from train station.
+The bus station in Bar is located 2 kilometer from the center, 300 meter from the train station.
 Frequent buses operate along the coast to Kotor and Budva.
 The journey to Podgorica takes a little over an hour, journeys to Ulcinj take about 30 minutes and journeys north to Budva and Kotor take one hour and just under two hours respectively.
 If you’re heading to Bar’s beaches in Susanj then you can ask to be let off the buses (for those coming from Podgorica, Budva and Kotor) in Susanj rather than having to walk all the way back from the bus station.

-During the summer months there is a local bus service running between Sutomore (about 5km north along the coast) and Bar.
+During the summer months there is a local bus service running between Sutomore (about 5 km north along the coast) and Bar.
 Services are hourly.
 Bar is a small city and everywhere is walk-able.
 The walk between Bar and the beaches in Susanj will take about 30 minutes or taxi drivers will be happy to take you.

 There is a hourly local bus from the Bar center passing by the the bus and train stations to Stari bar for € 0,50 each way

 - Stari Bar — In the present day, life in this medieval town or called Stari Bar begins the moment the visitor enters it.
 Unlike other Montenegrin medieval towns, this place was not inhabited continually, so new times did not bring changes to affect its earlier ambiance.